doc-gpt/doc-gpt/README.md

 // Chat...
 ```

-> Note: This is added as first message only if the `messages` list has no system message
+> Note: This is added as first message only if the `messages` list has no system message (when calling the chat methods)

 #### Setting a default model:

 This will setup a default model to use for the requests.
-Default is `gpt-3.5-turbo`.
+Default is `gpt-3.5-turbo`, *so if you need that one, you don't need to set this*.
-_It's possibile to override this in the `options` of each single Chat request_
+_It's possibile to override this in the `options.model` of each single Chat request_

 ```typescript
 const gpt = new GptChatSDK({